purvasheth/MyBlog/content/myblog/advanced-git/index.md

 Cool.
 Right? 🤩

 Let's look at the commands in action.
 I urge you to try these out on a local repo to get a better understanding.
-Except for git, no installations are necessary.
+Except for [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git), no installations are necessary.

 1. Create a folder.
-And a demo file with some initial text.
+And a file with some initial text.
 2. Open git bash or terminal in that folder and run `git init` in the folder to initialize a git repository.
 3. Add and commit changes.